keepaliveit-staging/staging.keepaliveit.co.uk/_pages/services/hardware-setup.markdown

 - Servers

+## Why choose Keep-Alive I.T?
+{% include why-us-section.html %}

 ### Cost of our Hardware procurement service

-We also offer <a href="/software-consultancy/software-procurement-services">software procurement</a> services for your business software needs.
+We also offer <a href="/">software procurement</a> services for your business software needs.

 {% include industry-consultation.md %}